Welcome to Definitely Drawing

 • Ancient Silver Dragon: a very strong attacker with an even stronger draw potential; absolutely devastating when it connects.

 • Blue Sun's Zenith/Stroke of Genius: expensive but dependable (recurring) draw instants.
-Can be used as an outlet for infinite mana, in case I manage it.
+Can be used as an outlet for infinite mana, in case one manages it.

 • Brainstorm: very versatile draw/filter card for just .

-• Enter the Infinite: granted, it costs an ungodly amount of mana to cast, but in a lot of circumstances casting this spell ends the game in my favor.
+• Enter the Infinite: granted, it costs an ungodly amount of mana to cast, but in a lot of circumstances casting this spell ends the game in the caster’s favor anyway.

 • Fabricate: makes finding important artifacts a lot easier.